Joe Biden Tests Positive for COVID—AGAIN

 O’Connor had previously warned that Biden may “rebound” and test positive again, something which happens to patients who, like Biden, have been taking the antiviral medication Paxlovid.

-“This being the case, there is no reason to reinitiate treatment at this time, but we will obviously continue close observation,” he added on the president’s well-being.
+“This being the case, there is no reason to reinitiate treatment at this time, but we will obviously continue close observation,” he wrote regarding the president’s well-being.

+“As I’ve stated previously, the President continues to be very specifically conscientious to protect any of the Executive Resident, White House, Secret Service,” O’Connor continued, “and and other staff whose duties require any (albeit socially distance) proximity to him.”

+Biden testing positive for COVID-19 a second time has come at a bad time for the 79-year-old president.